titon/toolkit/readme.md

 * `Modal` - Displays dynamic modals that will display above the content
 * `Popover` - Displays dynamic notification elements over an element
 * `Tabs` - Provides tabbed support to an element containing navigation tabs and sections
+* `Toggle` - Toggles the display of a target element; useful for triggering transitions
 * `Tooltip` - Displays dynamic tooltips over an element or the mouse cursor
 * `TypeAhead` - Displays a list of possible options below an input while typing